DART Invitational FAQ

 The Invitational is part of the admissions process for students interested in entering the Department of Dramatic Arts.

-Whereas most drama programs ask you to prepare a classical monologue and give you a two-minute opportunity to “impress the judges,” we will be taking you through a series of workshops, which will allow you to walk away with some introductory skills, as well as an original piece of theatre you’ve created with peers.
+Whereas most drama programs ask you to prepare a classical monologue and give you a two-minute opportunity to “impress the judges,” we will be taking you through a series of workshops, which will allow you to develop some introductory skills as well as an original piece of theatre you will have created with peers.

 The purpose of the DART Invitational is to attract students who are well suited to our program.
 You are more likely to succeed in our program if you are making an informed decision to join us based on the unique skill set our program will foster in you.
 DART seeks to graduate students with an integrated knowledge of all four of the concentrations we offer, while giving you the opportunity to gain specialized knowledge in one chosen area of study.
 Through our program’s emphasis on “praxis” – the integration of theory and practice – you will acquire the skill set to analyze, synthesize, theorize, devise, and collaborate in a broad range of situations – from the stage to the classroom to the public sphere – and move fluidly through different disciplines of theatre study.